tessgi/tpub/tpub/templates/template-overview.md

 [TOC]

-We request that scientific publications using data obtained from the Kepler or K2 projects include one of the following acknowledgments:
+We request that scientific publications using data obtained from the TESS project include one of the following acknowledgments:

 *This paper includes data collected by the Kepler mission.
 Funding for the Kepler mission is provided by the NASA Science Mission